Overweight / obesity

 • reduction/prevention of obesity

-• beneficial effect on hypertension (decreasing) and heart rate (slowing)
+• beneficial effects on hypertension and heart rate (slowing)

 • decreased fibrinogen levels and platelet activation

-• increase in tPA, raising HDL and lowering LDL cholesterol levels
+• increase in tPA, raised C-HDL, and decreased C-LDL levels

 • increased insulin sensitivity and improved glucose tolerance